How to Make the Perfect Roast Turkey

 Season It

 A glaze is a great alternative to a rub if you want something different.
-Make a simple glaze with equal parts maple syrup and orange juice and a big pinch of dried herbs like Summer Savory, Marjoram, Rubbed Sage, and/or French Thyme.
+Make a simple glaze with equal parts maple syrup and orange juice and a big pinch of dried herbs like Summer Savory, Marjoram, Ground Rosemary, Rubbed Sage, and/or French Thyme.
 Simmer the glaze until it is sticky and brush on your turkey during the last hour or so of roasting.

 Even better?
 Combine the flavor of a glaze with the ease of a seasoning by rubbing your turkey with Park Hill Maple Spice before roasting.
 You'll end up with a sweet and herby glaze on the finished bird.